 How to make the DNS propagation faster?

-It is simple; you need to lower the TTL period if you want to know more about it you can read our TTL article where we recommend different duration for various DNS records HERE.
-You will still need to wait the expiry period that was set before.
+Yes, you can, and it is simple; you need to lower the TTL period of the DNS records.
+If you want to know more about it, you can read our article about TTL, where we recommend different duration for various DNS records.
+You will still need to wait for the expiry period that was set before.
 All the DNS caches need to expire and the recursive servers to refresh.

 How to check the DNS propagation?

-Now you know what does DNS propagation mean.
+Now you know what does DNS propagation means.
+It takes time, but you should be patient.
 You learned how to see if the DNS propagation is ready.
 For more useful information about DNS, you can check our BLOG.